5 Activities You Can Do with Your Kids to GET MOVING!

 5. Host your own Olympic Games

-Sadly, the 2020 Summer Olympics are postponed to next year, but that doesn’t mean you can’t enjoy the spectacle of Olympic competition in your own home!
+The 2024 Summer Olympics are close, and what better way to prepare than to have an Olympic competition in your own home?
 Some at-home, kid-friendly events might include an egg race, balancing a cup full of water, a water balloon toss, a hula-hoop contest, frisbee throwing contest, dance-off and more!
 We suggest checking out the “Office Olympics” episode of The Office for inspiration, and some extra laughs.

 BONUS Educational Activities